chriswailes/RLTK/README.md

 ### The Contractor

-An alternative to using the {RLTK::CG::Builder} class is to use the {RLTK::CG::Contractor} class, which is a subclass of the Builder and includes the {RLTK::Visitor} module.
+An alternative to using the {RLTK::CG::Builder} class is to use the {RLTK::CG::Contractor} class, which is a subclass of the Builder and includes the Filigree::Visitor module.
 (Get it?
 It's a visiting builder!)
 By subclassing the Contractor you can define blocks of code for handling various types of AST nodes and leave the selection of the correct code up to the {RLTK::CG::Contractor#visit} method.
 In addition, the `:at` and `:rcb` options to the *visit* method make it much easier to manage the positioning of the Builder.

 Here we can see how easy it is to define a block that builds the instructions for binary operations: